-CfA will evaluate SAP for students receiving Title IV aid on a payment period basis of each 6month term.
+CfA will evaluate SAP for students receiving Title IV aid on a payment period basis of each 6-month term.

-Federal standards require that students be evaluated on cumulative GPA and cumulative completion rate or, if GPA is not applicable, "a comparable assessment measured against a norm."
-(34 CFR § 668.34(a)(4)(i)).
-Therefore, no GPA calculation is necessary.
-Students will be measured based on a completion rate minimum of 67% of the annual minimum enrollment requirement.
-This 67% rate is equivalent to mastering 17 competencies and attempting 24 competencies per six-month term for full time students.
+To comply with Federal requirements, student academic progress will be measured based on a completion rate minimum of 67% of attempted competencies in the term.
+This 67% rate is equivalent to mastering 17 competencies and attempting 24 competencies per sixmonth term for full time students.
 SAP will be measured by payment period.
-The maximum timeframe for Title IV eligibility is four terms for students pursuing the certificate program and seven terms for students pursuing the associate's or bachelor's degree program.
+The maximum timeframe for Title IV eligibility is four terms for students pursuing the certificate program and seven terms for student pursing the associate's or bachelor's degree program.